 Here are some process shots to show you how to make this super easy and quick lentil bread recipe.

-Step 3: Combine some of the ingredients (soaked and pureed lentils, yogurt, eggs, oil, salt, pepper, baking soda, soda bicarbonate, and cayenne pepper/chili flakes) into a larger glass bowl and mix until homogenized.
+3. Combine some of the ingredients (soaked, drained, and pureed lentils, yogurt, eggs, oil, salt, pepper, baking soda, soda bicarbonate, and cayenne pepper/chili flakes) into a larger glass bowl and mix until homogenized.

-Step 4: Add the remaining ingredients (mainly the chopped ones) olives, spring onion or scallion, crumbled feta cheese, grated cheddar cheese, dill, and finely chopped red pepper.
-Give it another mix and it is ready to go to the oven.
+4. Add the remaining ingredients (mainly the chopped ones) olives, spring onion or scallion, crumbled feta cheese, grated cheddar cheese, dill, and finely chopped red pepper.

-😉 This is what the lentil bread mix looks like before going into oven-proof tins and getting in the oven.
+5. Give it a good mix and it is ready to go in the oven.
+This is what the lentil bread mix looks like before going into oven-proof tins and then the oven.

-Pro Tip: Keep an eye on this whilst in the oven so it does not burn.
-You may add 2-3 tablespoons of flour/tapioca flour for a gluten-free option if you wish but I do like it nice and moist.
+- Keep an eye on this while in the oven so it does not burn.
+You may add 2-3 tablespoons of flour/tapioca flour or psyllium husks for a denser or drier option if you wish.
+I do like it, and I prefer it to be nice and moist.

 👪 Serving Suggestions